-In February 2004, Keiser was awarded an honorary doctorate from Beijing University citing her commitment to educational articulation agreements between China and the United States.
+In February 2004, Ms. Keiser was awarded an honorary doctorate from Beijing University citing her commitment to educational articulation agreements between China and the United States.

-To the faculty and administration of Keiser University, Keiser sets the example all students deserve the highest quality academic instruction.
-As a result, the top honor awarded to faculty members that have excelled in a proactive teaching approach focused on successful student learning outcomes was recently renamed the "Evelyn C. Keiser Teaching Excellence Award."
+To the faculty and administration of Keiser University, Ms. Keiser sets the example that all students deserve the highest quality academic instruction.
+As a result, the top honor awarded to faculty members that have excelled in a proactive teaching approach focused on successful student learning outcomes was recently re-named the Evelyn C. Keiser Teaching Excellence Award.

-Keiser and her son never forgot that first student who took a chance on the family's dream of shaking up the status quo in higher education, by developing a quality, career focused educational institution with a students first philosophy.
+And, Ms. Keiser and Dr. Keiser never forgot that first student who took a chance on the family's dream of shaking up the status quo in higher education, by developing a quality, career focused educational institution with a students first philosophy.

-Terry Prezzemello, now Terry Schmidt, graduated 30 years ago, and after a career as a registered nurse and in corporate sales, she returned to Keiser to help establish the university's Associate of Science in nursing degree program.
+Terry Prezzemello, now known as Terry Schmidt, graduated 30 years ago, and after a career as a registered nurse and in corporate sales, she returned to Keiser to help establish the university's Associate of Science in nursing degree program.
+Keiser University's nursing program currently serves approximately 1,000 students making it one of the largest nursing programs in Florida.
+As an instructor, Schmidt trains registered nurses to become surgical operating room nurses in Keiser's prestigious Perioperative Nursing program.

---Keiser University
+About Keiser University: